xaya/xaya_docs/interface.md

   The actual [move data](games.md#moves), as it is given in `.g[GAMEID]` of the name update's value.
 * **`ADDRESS`n and `AMOUNT`n:**
-  Xyon addresses and amounts that were transacted in the move transaction, as described in the model for
+  Xaya addresses and amounts that were transacted in the move transaction, as described in the model for
   [currency transaction in games](games.md#currency).